-- The first Western scholar to understand the link between the tides and the moon was a monk name Bede, who lived in the early 8th Century.
+- The first Western scholar to understand the link between the tides and the moon was a monk named Bede, who lived in the early 8th Century.

 - An Anglo-Saxon queen of the Midlands directed armies that inflicted devastating defeats upon the Vikings when most others failed.

-- The Anglo-Saxons welcomed the greatest teacher of Latin and Greek of his day, an African scholar named Hadrian, who established a renouned school in Canterbury.
+- The Anglo-Saxons welcomed the greatest teacher of Latin and Greek of his day, an African scholar named Hadrian, who established a renowned school in Canterbury.